sjourdan/hubic-configs/README.md

 # Hubic Linux Configuration

-Version used: Linux 2.1.0.53 (deb package)
+Version used: Linux 2.1.0.53 (deb package) on a Raspberry Pi (ARMv6 raspbian 3.12.26+)

 Sources: